-This study aimed to analyze the relationship between school performance and four BSC perspectives (innovation and learning, internal processes, customers, and finance).
+This study aimed to analyze the relationship between school performance and four BSC perspectives (innovation and learning, internal processes, customers and finance).
 The researchers compared the four perspectives between school groups.
-In addition, they also analyzed strategies and constraints to improve the four perspectives of the balanced scorecard and stakeholder interaction to increase performance.
+In addition, they analyzed strategies and constraints to improve the four perspectives of the BSC and stakeholder interaction to increase performance.

 The research result obtained comprehensive elementary school performance.
 In addition to academic aspects, it is necessary to evaluate schools through financial management aspects.
-The balanced scorecard concept is an old concept.
-However, academics rarely study balanced scorecard implementation in elementary schools.
-This research was a pioneer study that aimed to develop a performance measurement and evaluation system based on a balanced scorecard perspective for elementary education institutions at the national and regional levels.
+The BSC concept is an old concept.
+However, academics rarely study BSC implementation in elementary schools.
+This research was a pioneer study that aimed to develop a performance measurement and evaluation system based on a BSC perspective for elementary education institutions at the national and regional levels.

-This research aimed to describe school performance using four balanced scorecard perspectives using a literature study.
+This research aimed to describe school performance using four BSC perspectives using a literature study.
 Furthermore, this research discussed the data collection and analysis method.
 The research result showed the influence between the school performance variable and the performance comparison between two school groups.
 The research result may be used as a basis to analyze school performance.
 The researcher analyzed obstacles and stakeholder interaction to improve school performance.
-Furthermore, the researcher presented the conclusion, limitation, and research implication to policies and future research.
+Furthermore, the researcher presented the conclusion, limitation and research implication to policies and future research.

-2. Theoretical Framework
+2. Theoretical framework

-2.1.
-School Agency Relationship
+2.1 School agency relationship